Pilladian/ml-attack-framework/README.md

 ## Functionality of the Code

 ### Attribute Inference Attack
-First we train our target model using `train-target.py´.
-We then sample our attack dataset D in the following way:
+We sample our attack dataset D in the following way:

 - Load images as input and the provided attribute as labels
 - Query target model on inputs to obtain the posteriors of the last hidden layers